Menu

 BEE SWARMS

-Despite sensational movies by Hollywood, bees generally swarm to reproduce themselves, not to attack anything.
-An attack is actually the last thing they want to get involved in.
+Bees that are swarming are looking for a new home.
 They have tanked up on all the honey and pollen they can carry as they try to make their way from their old hive to a new place to live.
 Swarms can stop temporarily in tree limbs or other odd places to rest as they send scouts out in search of a new closed-in place they can call home.

 While we don't recommend handling a swarm, the picture to the right shows what is possible for swarms that are truly only focused on finding their new home.
+Without honeycomb and baby bees to protect in a hive, swarming bees are pretty docile.

 One thing to be aware of, however: if your home is nearby, their new home could be some part of yours.
 Once bees move into your rafters or siding they can be difficult and costly to remove.
 This is a good reason to not wait.
-Once you see a swarm, call (423)619-7238.
+Once you see a swarm, call (423) 619-7238.

 "Killer" Bees?